 Château Tour St Bonnet 2005, Médoc £17.50

-A well-loved, traditional northern Médoc with a touch of austerity, to drink from 2012.
+A well-loved, traditional northern Médoc with a touch of austerity, now drinking well.
 88pts RP.

 A mini Latour! (and just next door to it) Firm, archetypal Pauillac that will age effortlessly.
 Drink from 2017.